 Conventional marketing wisdom tells us that it is around ten times more expensive to acquire and convert new leads than to reach out to people that have already been added to your CRM (Customer Relationship Management) tool.
 That is, it’s cheaper to operate your business at the lower end of the marketing funnel where people are closer to conversion than it is to focus on the top of the funnel where you would be developing awareness of your brand and acquiring new followers.

 This, of course, has merit: the customers at the bottom of your funnel are already interested, and have either passed through the other steps already or simply entered lower in the funnel.
 But there are a couple caveats to this.
 Times, tech, and the tools you have access to as a marketer are constantly changing; so is the market.

 Improving on convention

 No matter what kind of business you are, it’s likely that the market is saturated to the point where it may not be about the bottom of the funnel, but rather the kind of experience you offer potential customers at the top of the funnel.
-This highlights why tactics like influencer marketing have become such successful marketing tools.
+This highlights why tactics like influencer marketing and brands utilizing user-generated content have become such successful marketing tools.

 Remember: quality content is good, but the right content is even better.

 So, now that you’ve made the decision to be more efficient, cut costs, and improve your audience analysis and targeting – where do you get the data for your audience research?

 Digital methods have left conventional data collection behind due to the sheer pace and scale at which data can be collected – especially at the top of the funnel.
 It’s good to have access to all the data you need – but where should you be getting it from?